zzhangjii/learning-library/ApplicationIntegration-labguide.md

 7. Access your Autonomous Database to see if it has been started:

+    - Sign in to the Oracle Public Cloud:
+      - Browse to
-    - Sign in to the Oracle Public Cloud by browsing to https://cloud.oracle.com/en_US/sign-in and entering your tenancy name for Account and then clicking Next.
+    https://cloud.oracle.com/en_US/sign-in and entering your tenancy name for Account and then clicking Next.
+Check the *Prerequisites* section above for tenancy name.

       - When prompted for User Name and Password, enter your Oracle Cloud Account Sign In credentials (user name and password).
 NOTE: If you are an Oracle employee, click the *Oracle SSO* link at the right to enter your credentials.

       - Click the *Sign In* button.

     - You're *Oracle Cloud My Services* page appears.
 Make a note of this URL as *Oracle Cloud My Services Page URL* in your *MyLabNotes* "scratchpad" file so you will have easy access to this page later.
+While you are at it, add an entry for *Tenancy Name* also and insert the name of your tenancy in the scratchpad too.

     - Click the *Autonomous Database* option to display the *Autonomous Database Manage Data and Transactions* page.